 The best defense against lawsuits is a well documented accounting of what the specific deductions were and why the deductions were fair and justifiable.

 The best way to end up with that type of documented paper trail, which can easily be handed to a JP Court Judge as evidence, is to employ a consistent and static turnover process that removes as many variables as possible.
 Of the many different variables a landlord might have to contend with in defending legitimate deposit deductions for damages and/or cleaning, the very worst and most problematic ones are the “He said, She said” type, where the landlord is placed in a position of having to refute things that in fact were never said, or that are being mischaracterized by the tenant.

 And, finally, the best way to avoid “He said, She said” debates, is to simply not say anything in the first place.
 Instead, reduce all communications to documented written steps and stages so that when (not if) you do end up in court someday with a tenant, you have a nice packet of printed and easy to understand paper trail evidence that represents all communication that took place.

-I’ve accounted back the deposit for thousands of tenants in almost 20 years of owning and managing rental homes in Austin.
+I’ve accounted back the deposit for thousands of tenants in over 20 years of owning and managing rental homes in Austin.
 I’ve been to court a total of

 A Well Documented Turnover Process

 The turnover process begins at the moment written notice to vacate is received from or provided to a tenant.
 Instantly, upon receiving a move-out notice, I mail to our tenants a two page set of instructions documenting everything they need to know and do in order to have a successful departure and deposit refund.